 When you review a whole life insurance illustration, you will notice that it shows two sets of numbers.
 One is the growth rate of the policy given certain assumptions about the dividend payment rates in the future, and another is the guaranteed minimum assuming that no dividends are paid.
 It is important to understand that the life insurance company is only contractually obligated to the minimum values.

 Dividends Make Whole Life Insurance Extremely Valuable

 As can be seen, the payment of dividends from whole life insurance makes whole life an attractive product for those people looking for long term coverage.
-Dividends are useful in a number of ways, and when managed properly can provide substantial tax deferred growth in policy value as well as provide a high supplement to the income of the policy owner without effecting the death benefit of the policy.
+Dividends are useful in a number of ways, and when managed properly can provide substantial tax-deferred growth in policy value as well as provide a high supplement to the income of the policy owner without affecting the death benefit of the policy.

 To compare the cost of whole life insurance for yourself or another, use the Life Ant quote comparison tool.